 When you are wearing open-heeled or strapped fins, you can easily walk out in your booties in areas with sharp corals, rocks, and sea urchins.
-When navigating in terrains like this, you can just wear your booties and only put your fins on over them the moment you can float and start snorkeling.
-Walking on just your booties can also help when climbing up or down boat ladders with small metal steps or rungs.
+When navigating in terrains like this, you can just wear your boots and only put your fins on over them the moment you can float and start snorkeling.
+Walking on just your boots can also help when climbing up or down boat ladders with small metal steps or rungs.
 They help with traction and with the comfort of your bare feet on the rungs.
-Additionally, for those with bunions or other foot issues, the booties can provide added padding and protection from rubbing, chafing, and blisters.
+Additionally, for those with bunions or other foot issues, the boots can provide added padding and protection from rubbing, chafing, and blisters.

 Keep the weight of your fins in mind, especially if you plan to travel and pack them in a suitcase.
 Some fins are smaller and lighter, and these are ideal for snorkelers who travel a lot looking for great snorkeling sites.